orgmycology/vojhreport/report/whereweare.md

 ### Role Clarity on the Leadership Team

 JupyterHub has thrived with what organization scientists might call a “flat organization,” or one with few formal hierarchies for decision-making.
 Decisions are largely made based on consensus, particularly “lazy consensus”[^3] as noted in the project’s [Team Compass](https://compass.hub.jupyter.org/governance/).

+[^3]:  The Apache Software Foundation explains that lazy consensus “is achieved by stating your intent on a public email, and waiting an appropriate amount of time (usually 72 hours) for anyone to object.
+Silence indicates consent, and after that time has passed, you can assume that nobody objects, and proceed with your plan.”
+Source: [https://community.apache.org/committers/decisionMaking.html](https://community.apache.org/committers/decisionMaking.html)

 When lazy consensus cannot be reached, the Team Compass indicates that the team lead has authority to make a final decision.
 Yet as Min RK, JupyterHub’s team lead, expressed in his interview, this can lead to one person being overburdened and/or feeling as if they are blocking progress when a quick decision cannot be made.
 Likewise, a lazy consensus model can prompt contributors to do too little or do too much: In the absence of timely feedback and discussion, a contributor may be discouraged and feel that their contributions are not valued, or they may go ahead and do things that do not align with the project’s preferred software development practices.
 Sarah Gibson explained the latter scenario and commented on its impact: